-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

-$6,695 to $14,095
+$6,845 to $14,095

 Mountains rise higher.
 Fjords get deeper.
 It’s a day of intricate waterways and cruising for critters.
 The Strait of Georgia narrows into Seymour Narrows.
 Civilization slips away as you enter Johnstone Strait, where you may spot a pod of orcas.
 Surf-happy dolphins and porpoise like to catch a ride on the bow wave.
 Your captain and crew are on the lookout and give the call of a sighting.
 Islands of green.
 The Coast Range.
 Small communities dotting the beaches and fjords.
-Aiming to entertain and educate over the next days, your expedition team is at the ready.
-Natural history, Native influences, and their favorite trivia games, too.
+Aiming to entertain and educate over the next days, your expedition team is at the ready with natural history, Native influences, and their favorite trivia games, too.

 Take your cup of joe to the bow.
 The world wakes up with you.
 Bald eagles watch the ship along its course from tree tops.
-Islands to the west, inlet-etched mainland etched to the east.
+Islands to the west, inlet-etched mainland to the east.
 Fitz Hugh Sound was first explored by Europeans in the 1720s.
 Today, it’s favored by sail boats.
 Your captain and mates navigate the twisting passage.
 Harbor seals spend their days on rocky islets.
 Breathe in the fresh air and take in the views.
 In the lounge, your bartender mixes up the daily special.
 Take the challenge and play a few friendly hands of cards with your shipmates.

 Take a town day in Alaska’s southernmost city, the “salmon capital of the world.”
-Ketchikan's claim-to-fame--the world’s largest collection of standing totem poles.
+Ketchikan's claim-to-fame is the world’s largest collection of standing totem poles.
 Connect with the Tlingit Culture.
 Tribal leader and local legend Joe Williams, known as Ka Xesh X’e in his native language, guides you on a walking tour.
 With a rich oral tradition, the Tlingit passed stories from generation to generation—and Joe’s storytelling is captivating!

-It does get misty here.
-In fact, down right mystical.
+It does get misty here; in fact, down right mystical.
 Calm settles over these parts and all you can hear is nature.
 Deep glacial fjords filled with seawater.
 Wetlands, estuaries, dense forests, and sweeping granite cliffs.
 Misty Fjords is the largest Wilderness Area in the Tongass National Forest.
 Behm Canal separates the western edge of the monument from the mainland.
 It’s a haven for wildlife—grizzly and black bears, salmon, whales, mountain goats, and deer.
 Paddle through a bay, silty from the outwash of a mountain river.
 On shore, your guide points out intertidal curios along the beach.
 The gaze of watchful eagles keeps you on point.

 Sailing into Petersburg, the views of Devil’s Thumb and snow-topped peaks are motivation enough to put one foot in front of the other.
 Hard-charge up Petersburg Mountain or choose a mellower hike along Petersburg Creek.
 Take time to stroll through town.
 Or visit the museum for a dose of Tlingit and Norwegian history before lunch back on board.
 Go slow in Frederick Sound.
 It’s a favored summer home for humpback whales.
 Let the search begin.
-Take a jaunt by kayak or paddleboard before calling it a day for happy hour.
+Take a jaunt by kayak or stand up paddleboard before calling it a day for happy hour.

-North into glacially-carved Chatham Strait.
+Head north into glacially-carved Chatham Strait.
 Captain picks the anchorage.
 Your top-notch expedition team plans the fun.
 And rain or shine, anything is possible.
 Paddling.
 Skiffing.
 Beachcombing.
 Bears like it too—Chichagof Island has one of the highest brown bear populations in the world.